Roblox/creator-docs/content/en-us/animation/capture.md

 3. In the **Animation Name** field, enter a new animation name, then click the **Create** button.
 The Animation Editor window displays the media and playback controls, timeline, and track list.

-4. Navigate to the **track list** and click the **Face Recorder** button.
+4. Navigate to the **track list** and click the **Face Capture** button.
 A pop-up displays asking you to acknowledge that you consent to the collection of your facial movements to enable the feature and camera access.

    <img src="../assets/animation/face-recorder/Face-Recorder-Button.jpg"
    width="80%" />